Qi Xin: Early life

-Qi Xin was born in Gaoyang County, Hebei on 3 November 1926.
+Qi Xin was born in Gaoyang County, Hebei, on 3 November 1926.
 Her father, Qi Houzhi (齐厚之), was the head of the law bureau in the Nationalist government's Third Army during the Northern Expedition.
 Qi's mother, Deng Yaozhen, was the daughter of a Qing dynasty military official.
 The Deng family owned a pigment company and Deng Yaozhen used proceeds from the company to fund her children's political activity.
 In 1936, Qi Houzhi separated from Deng Yaozhen, married an actress, and stopped providing financial support for Qi Xin and her siblings.
 The next year, Deng, Qi Xin, and her younger brother moved to Gaoyang County in Hebei where they received financial support from Deng's siblings and Qi Houzhi's brother.

 In 1938, during the Second Sino-Japanese War, Qi was attending a girls' middle school in Beiping, modern Beijing.
 After Beiping fell to the Japanese army, her elder sister Yun (云) took her to Tunliu County, Shanxi, where Yun joined the Eighth Route Army.
-Yun sent her little sister to the schoolgirls' team of the Counter-Japanese Military and Political University, which had set up a branch school in Tunliu.
+Yun sent her little sister to the schoolgirls' team of the Anti-Japanese Military and Political University, which had set up a branch school in Tunliu.

 Later in the winter of 1939, Qi transferred to the female cadre branch of the Cadres' School in Changzhi County, where she served as a team leader.
 She participated in fighting at Yincheng and Xihuo town.
 She narrowly survived an attack by artillery and cavalry.

 Qi entered the Central Party School of the Chinese Communist Party in 1941, then was sent to Yan'an University's middle school in 1942.
 Qi became class president there.